 Readers met another “wealthy, young man-about-town” who in reality was a crimebuster, Richard Wentworth, in “The Spider Strikes,” October 1933.

 Initially penned by R.T.M.
-Smith, The Spider’s exploits began as run-of-the-mill battles against typical racketeers and criminal masterminds.
+Scott, The Spider’s exploits began as run-of-the-mill battles against typical racketeers and criminal masterminds.

 But that changed as quickly as the author’s name on the magazine’s cover.
 Beginning with the third issue, December 1933, Grant Stockbridge was credited with the writing and The Spider’s adventures began to take on mythic proportions.
 His struggles pitted him against foes such as “The Mad Horde,” “The City Destroyer,” “Serpent of Destruction” and “The Devil’s Death Dwarfs.”
 And, the character of The Spider changed from simply a nickname for detective Wentworth into a shocking, caped and fanged wild man that Wentworth dressed up as.